 This quick easy dessert recipe requires only a few ingredients, which I love.
 You could add some raisins or broken up pretzels into the mix too if you like!

-Make sure your nuts are salted so you get that great combo of sweet and salty YUM in your Crockpot chocolate candy treats.
+Make sure your nuts are salted so you get that great combo of sweet and salty YUM in your chocolate candy treats.
 Use your favorites.
 Love walnuts or pecans are better…use what you love really.
 Make them all in different batches so everyone can choose their own favorite bites.

 Ingredient Notes